-Once you are happy with the quality of the minutes, be sure they are distributed to all members of the safety committee.
-Better yet, include supervisors and managers in your distribution.
-It's important that they all know what the safety committee is doing.
+Once you are happy with the quality of the minutes, distribute them to all members of the safety committee, supervisors, and managers.
+It's important that they know what the safety committee is doing.
 Sharing information helps increase understanding and that's good for everyone.
-Here are some other suggested ideas to help spread the word effectively:
+Here are some other ideas to help spread the word effectively:

 The safety committee meeting may be your organization's primary forum for discussing safety and health issues.
 It's important to evaluate the meeting process to make sure its efficient and effective.
 The meeting is efficient if the process is conducted in a consistent and timely manner.
 The meeting should not be a waste of time.
 The meeting is effective if it achieves desired results.
 If the meeting isn't efficient and effective, the activity may actually be counter-productive in improving your organization's safety management system.